-Mawer will endeavor to ensure that clients with separately managed accounts are also receiving quarterly reports from your custodian.
+Mawer will endeavor to ensure that clients with segregated accounts are also receiving at least quarterly reports from your custodians.
 You should compare these statements to Mawer's reporting for consistency and accuracy.

-Portfolios are reviewed on a quarterly basis by the appropriate portfolio manager and/or portfolio manager associate and are reconciled with the custodial data.
+Portfolios are reviewed regularly by the appropriate portfolio manager and/or portfolio manager associate and are reconciled with the custodial data.

-Mawer uses Charles River Investment Management Solutions (CRIMS) as a compliance monitoring system.
+Mawer uses SimCorp Dimension (SCD) as a compliance monitoring system.
 Rules and restrictions for each client account are entered into this system based on the clients' Investment Policy Statement.
-CRIMS provides portfolio management, comprehensive pre-, intra-, and post-trade investment compliance functionality, and restriction checking of single trade and program orders which are reviewed by compliance and portfolio managers daily.
+SCD provides portfolio management, comprehensive pre-, and post-trade investment compliance functionality, and restriction checking of single trade and program orders which are reviewed by compliance and portfolio managers daily.